+Although many people think of influenza as the “flu” or just a common cold, it is really a specific and serious respiratory disease that can result in hospitalization and death.
+Hundreds of children die of influenza almost every flu season.
 Typical influenza disease is characterized by abrupt onset of fever, aching muscles, sore throat, and non-productive cough.
 Additional symptoms may include runny nose, headache, a burning sensation in the chest, eye pain and sensitivity to light.
 Typical influenza disease does not occur in every infected person.
 Someone who has been previously exposed to similar virus strains (through natural infection or vaccination) is less likely to develop serious clinical illness.
-Although many people think of influenza as the “flu” or just a common cold, it is really a specific and serious respiratory disease that can result in hospitalization and death.

 The most frequent complication of influenza is bacterial pneumonia.
 Viral pneumonia is a less common complication but has a high fatality rate.
 Other complications include inflammation of the heart and worsening of pulmonary diseases (e.g., bronchitis).
 Reye’s syndrome is a complication that occurs almost exclusively in children—patients suffer from severe vomiting and confusion, which may progress to coma because of swelling of the brain.
 To decrease the chance of developing Reye’s syndrome, infants, children, and teenagers should not be given aspirin for fever reduction or pain relief.

 Viruses cause influenza.
 There are two basic types, A and B, which can cause clinical illness in humans.
 Their genetic material differentiates them.
 Influenza A can cause moderate to severe illness in all age groups and infects humans and other animals.
 Influenza B usually causes milder disease and affects only humans, primarily children.